qdrant/landing_page/qdrant-landing/content/blog/vector-search-for-content-based-video-recommendation-gladys-and-sam-vector-space-talk-012.md

 ## **Top takeaways:**

 Why is real-time evaluation critical in maintaining the integrity of chatbot interactions and preventing issues like promoting competitors or making false promises?
 What strategies do developers employ to minimize cost while maximizing the effectiveness of model evaluations, specifically when dealing with LLMs?
 These might be just some of the many questions people in the industry are asking themselves.
-Worry not!
-Because Demetrios and Sourabh will break it down for you.
+Fear, not!
+Sourabh will break it down for you.

-Check out their conversation as they dive into the intricate world of AI chatbot evaluations.
+Check out the full conversation as they dive into the intricate world of AI chatbot evaluations.
 Discover the nuances of ensuring your chatbot's quality and continuous improvement across various metrics.

 Here are the key topics of this episode: